f5devcentral/f5-xc-terraform-examples/workflow-guides/api-security/f5-xc-apisec-llm-dos/xc-console-demo-guide.rst

 .. figure:: assets/postman_2.png

-You can see the 429 'Too many requests' response received from F5 Dsitributed Cloud, enforcing the rate limit configured for '/v1/char/completions' API endpoint.
+You can see the 429 'Too Many Requests' response received from F5 Dsitributed Cloud, enforcing the rate limit configured for '/v1/char/completions' API endpoint.